sammad1119/Kubernetes-Cluster-Configuraton-kubadm/Kubernetes-setup-on-ubuntu/Kubernetes-on-unbuntu.md

 ```

 ## Install containerd
-To install Containerd, use the following commands:
+To install Containerd and Docker, use the following commands:

 ```
 sudo mkdir -p /etc/apt/keyrings